One of the best (?) things about growing old is that you forget so many things that occurred earlier during your lifetime.

 You didn’t have to do this!”

-“I still don’t know what you’re talking about & that’s my official statement on this matter.”
+“I still don’t know what you’re talking about & that’s my official statement on this matter, ya hear?”

-She said that she’d find some way to pay me back, but I kinda knew that she couldn’t afford to do that.
+She said that she’d find some way to pay me back, but I kinda knew that she couldn’t afford to do, at least, not right away.

 “Don’t worry!
-Just make sure you get your daughter everything that she needs!”
+Just make sure you get your daughter everything that she needs!
+And if you really wanna pay me back, you can always come & straighten out my home one afternoon!

-I believe her daughter had a school-sponsored trip to Washington, DC or something to that effect.
+I believe her daughter had a school-sponsored trip to Washington, DC or something special that she hadda attend.

 As it turned out, I had previously nominated Renee for a special CitiStars quarterly award (sort of an “employee of the quarter”).
 The winners were announced about 3 weeks or so after this unfortunate event.